DataIntellectTech/TorQ-Amazon-FinSpace-Starter-Pack/docs/05-terraform.md

 1. Code Updates: If you make any code changes in `TorQ` or `TorQ-Amazon-FinSpace-Starter-Pack` and want to apply these to your clusters, rezip these directories and run the Terraform deployment again.
 This will recreate clusters with the updated code.
 2. Cluster Config: If you want to make changes to a cluster's config settings (e.g., node size of the RDB), update this in `clusters/rdb.tf` and run Terraform again.
 The RDB will be recreated with the new node size.
 3. Delete/Create Clusters: Clusters can be deleted or created individually or all at once from the `terraform.tfvars` file.
 To delete a cluster, set its count to 0.
 To delete all clusters, set `create-clusters` to 0.
+4. log groups and metric filters: These resources are only created if the dependent log groups exists.
+Update the `wdb_log_groups` variable in `terraform.tfvars` to include the names of the log groups of your clusters you wish to monitor.
+WARNING: this terraform stack will fail inelegantly if you list a name of an unexisting log group.
+To be amended in future iterations.

 ### Basic Commands in Terraform
 *  `terraform init`       -   Prepare your working directory for other commands